AZYoung233/CLGSI/README.md

 # CLGSI
-The code is for the paper 《CLGSI: Contrastive learning guided by sentiment intensity for multimodal sentiment analysis》.
+The offical code for the paper [《CLGSI: Contrastive learning guided by sentiment intensity for multimodal sentiment analysis》](https://aclanthology.org/2024.findings-naacl.135.pdf).
-It will be coming soon after the paper accepted
+The code for Contrastive Learning Guided by Sentiment Intensity has been released, and the full training code will be released soon!